winitzki/scall/tutorial/programming_dhall.md

 ### Sliding-window aggregation

-### Converting between the least and the greatest fixed points
+### Converting between the least and the greatest fixpoints

 ## Functors and contrafunctors